Art & Design

 Teacher of Art: Mrs F McAuley

-Teacher of Moving Image Arts: Mr D Guiney
+Teacher of Art and Moving Image Arts: Mr A McMenamin

 The Art and Design and Moving Image Arts department at St Louis Grammar is dedicated to nurturing and celebrating the best of every student that passes through our school and department.
 From Year 8 through to Year 14 every student has access to the widest breadth of artistic mediums; painting, print-making, photography, film making, fashion and textiles, sculpture and ceramics.
 We ensure to provide opportunities for pupils to also learn outside the classroom with regular visits to major exhibitions, workshops and work placements within the field of Art and Design.